robotframework/live/Examples/Example1/ReadMe.md

+## Simple Example 1

-This example contains some very simple tests in Robot Framework.
+This example contains some simple tests in Robot Framework.

 ### Test Suite